tekblade/pong-angular/README.md

 ## Speed of sphere in this application differs in every browser.
-I recommend to use internet explorer/microsoft edge
+I recommend to use internet microsoft edge

 # PongAngular